Mr. T and Tina: Legacy

-Episode list
+Episodes

 The first episode of season 2 of Welcome Back, Kotter, entitled "Career Day", introduced Morita as Mr. Taro Takahashi (Mr. T), a speaker at the school's Career Day who offered Gabe Kotter a job with a better salary.
 The series premiere of Mr. T and Tina aired two days after "Career Day".

 Davis and Carroll, the show's producers, also wrote the first episode aired, "Tina Really Truly Gets Fired".
 The episodes were shown out of production order, after network executives received negative feedback about the pilot episode, which was screened for television critics in June, prior to the series premiere.
-Although nine episodes were taped, only five were broadcast.
-The unaired ninth episode featured rocker Rick Derringer as a guest star, playing a racist Vietnam War veteran who clashed with Mr. T. Fittingly, the last episode shown was entitled "I Thought He'd Never Leave".
+Although nine episodes were taped, only five were broadcast; the scripts for the nine episodes are held at the Television Script Archives of the Annenberg School for Communication at the University of Pennsylvania.
+The unaired ninth episode featured musician Rick Derringer as a guest star, playing a racist Vietnam War veteran who clashed with Mr. T. Fittingly, the last episode broadcast was entitled "I Thought He'd Never Leave".

 Trivia

 Because the character portrayed by Morita on Mr. T and Tina ("Taro Takahashi") shared a common surname with his character on Happy Days ("Arnold Takahashi"), some have mistaken the show as a spinoff of Happy Days.
+It was technically a spin-off of Welcome Back, Kotter, as Taro first appeared on that series in an episode aired soon before Mr. T debuted.
 Arnold Takahashi would later reappear in another short-lived television show, Blansky's Beauties (1977), as an actual spinoff of Happy Days.
-After both Mr. T and Tina and Blansky's Beauties were canceled, Morita returned to Happy Days in occasional appearances as Arnold, starting in 1982.
+After both Mr. T and Tina and Blansky's Beauties were canceled, Morita returned to Happy Days, portraying Arnold in occasional appearances, starting in 1982.

-June Angela and Gene Profanato, the actors portraying the children, were real-life siblings from an Italian father and Japanese mother.
+June Angela and Gene Profanato, the actors portraying the children, were actual siblings born to an Italian father and Japanese mother.
 After the show was cancelled, they were hired for the successful 1977 Broadway revival of The King & I starring Yul Brynner and Constance Towers.
 Angela played Tuptim and Profanato played the King's son, Prince Chulalongkorn.

-Morita went on to portray the father of a character played by June Angela again (with Cloris Leachman as her mother) in the televised presentation of the play Blind Alleys, which aired in 1985.
+June Angela again played the daughter ("Amy") of a character portrayed by Morita ("Kenji"), with Cloris Leachman as her mother ("Fran"), in the televised presentation of the play Blind Alleys, written by David Henry Hwang.
+The program first aired in 1985.